Are you wondering how cold Mount Everest is? Discover the Temperature in detail.

 Temperature: The summit temperatures during the summer months range from approximately -10 to -20 °F. Although this may sound mild compared to winter, it is still quite dangerous for anyone who intends to climb.

-Drizzle: This season also sees more rain distribution, mainly because of the monsoon, which can cause unpleasant wet and slippery surfaces on the lower levels.
+Drizzle: This season also sees more evenly distributed rain, mainly due to the monsoon, which can cause unpleasantly wet, slippery surfaces on the lower levels.

-Temperature Fluctuations: Climbers can expect altitude elevation and a daytime temperature increase; however, a dramatic drop in temperature at night may be experienced, hence the extremes that climbers ought to be ready for.
+Temperature Fluctuations: Climbers can expect altitude-related increases in elevation and daytime temperatures; however, a dramatic drop in temperature at night may occur, hence the extremes that climbers ought to be ready for.

 Autumn (September to November):

-Temperature: Climactic conditions for a climber’s activity are still suitable in September, with November’s mountaintop temperatures dipping to as low as -20 °F or lower.
+Temperature: Climatic conditions for a climber's activity remain suitable in September, with mountaintop temperatures in November dipping to as low as -20 °F.

 Level of Coldness: Climate change is often associated with the onset of winter.
-High-altitude climbers may still face strong winds and cold weather, making the internal environment very cold.
-This cold environment demands thorough and flexible preparatory work to cope with its challenges.
+High-altitude climbers may still face strong winds and cold weather, which can make the internal environment very cold.
+This cold environment demands thorough, flexible preparation to cope with its challenges.

-Daylight Hours: Autumn days tend to shorten, providing little climbing time in safe conditions, which can stress climbers and cause them to finish their ascents faster.
+Daylight Hours: Autumn days tend to shorten, leaving little climbing time under safe conditions, which can stress climbers and prompt them to finish their ascents faster.

 Frost Formation: The inevitable drop in temperature also increases the amount of frost that coats the equipment and gear.
 Hence, climbers must ensure their equipment does not succumb to frost.